Flexible Benefits Plans

 Maximum Limits for Flexible Spending Accounts

-The Flexible Benefits annual maximum contribution amount for healthcare and medical expenses, per IRS limits, is $2,550.
+The Flexible Benefits annual maximum contribution amount for healthcare and medical expenses, for 2019, is $2,650.
 The Flexible Benefits annual maximum contribution amount for dependent care expenses is $5,000.
 You cannot use Flexible Benefits Dependent Care and take a tax credit on your tax form for the same dependent day care expenses.

 How do I enroll?